UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 5G Home Internet uses local towers for a short wireless hop, while satellite internet requires data to travel a long distance to and from space.

-Satellite Internet beams your data from a dish on your roof all the way up to space and back.
-Traditional satellite providers like Viasat and HughesNet use geostationary satellites that orbit 22,000 miles away, creating a very long pipeline.
-Newer options like Starlink use Low Earth Orbit (LEO) satellites, which sit much closer to Earth, significantly shortening the travel time but still requiring a clear view of the sky.
+Satellite internet beams your data from a dish on your roof all the way into space and back down to a ground station.
+Traditional satellite providers use geostationary satellites that orbit roughly 22,000 miles away, creating a massive, delayed pipeline.
+Newer options like Starlink rely on Low Earth Orbit (LEO) satellites, which sit much closer to Earth — roughly 300 miles above ground.
+This significantly shortens the travel time, but it still requires a perfectly clear view of the sky to maintain a steady connection.

 Infographic shows 5G Home is faster with lower latency and often higher data limits than satellite.

-Here is a breakdown of how the average specifications compare across the three main categories of wireless internet.
+Here is a detailed breakdown of how the specifications compare across the three main categories of wireless internet.
+Note that actual speeds and prices will vary depending on your specific location and provider.

 Latency (Ping)30–60 ms600 ms+25–50 ms